hypercore-protocol/blog/posts/announcing-hyperdrive-10.md

 * [Hypertrie](https://github.com/hypercore-protocol/hypertrie)

 ## Chat with us
-If you have questions about Hyperdrive's design, or you run into bugs, shoot us a message in [GitHub Discussions](...) -- that's where we'll be having more focused, development-oriented conversations.
+If you have questions about Hyperdrive's design or want to talk about the stack, message us on [Discord](https://discord.gg/ga5hxGf)-- that's where we'll be having development-oriented conversations.

+If you have usage questions or run into bugs, start a thread on our [GitHub Discussions page](https://github.com/hypercore-protocol/community/discussions).

 For higher-level chats about the Dat ecosystem and P2P more generally, chime in on the #dat channel on Freenode.
 We all hang out there too.